-They raised $30,000 during their annual Mardi Gras Auction, nearly doubling the $16,000 donation that three organizations challenged them to match.
+They raised $34,000 during their annual Mardi Gras Auction, more than doubling the $16,000 donation that three organizations challenged them to match to fund scholarships.

-“Many thanks to Jolt Credit Union, the Warner Family Advised Endowment Fund of the Catholic Community Foundation of Mid-Michigan and Lux Funeral Home,” said Nancy Schultz, school business manager at Nativity of the Lord Parish in Alma.
-“Because of their challenge to match their combined $16,000 donation, St. Mary’s community rallied to raise $30,000 for a total auction profit of $46,000.”
-The money will be used for tuition scholarships.
+“Many thanks to Jolt Credit Union and the Warner Family Advised endowment funds of the Catholic Community Foundation of Mid-Michigan and Lux Funeral Home,” said Nancy Schultz, school business manager at Nativity of the Lord Parish in Alma.
+“Because of their challenge to match their combined $16,000 donation, St. Mary’s community rallied to raise $34,000 for an auction scholarship total of $50,000.”

 Schultz said COVID restrictions forced the school to abandon their annual fundraising party and in-person auction.
-They replaced it with a week-long online auction.
+They replaced it with a week-long online auction April 11-17.
 She said things got interesting Saturday night when larger items were on the auction block and friends were texting each other pushing up the bids.

 Parents are in the process of applying for 2021-2022 tuition assistance.
+Scholarships will be awarded according to the needs of the families.
 Schultz said the school expects an enrollment of 87 students in Young Fives to 6th grade and 60 preschoolers, double the enrollment of five years ago.
 For the first time next fall, individual classes are expected to replace split classes in first and second grades.